 In 1968, her children grown, Princess Ileana took the name Mother Alexandra and founded an Orthodox convent, the Monastery of the Holy Transfiguration, in Ellwood City, Pennsylvania.
 Mother Alexandra died in Youngstown, Ohio, on January 21, 1991.

-Marie, Queen of Romania, America Seen By A Queen: Queen Marie’s Diary of her 1926 Voyage to the United States of America (Bucharest: The Romanian Cultural Foundation Publishing House, 1999); Gene Smith, “Queen Marie: In the Delirium of the 1920s, She Became, For A Little While, The Most Popular Woman In The Country,” The American Heritage, Vol. 45, No. 6 (October 1994); Princess Ileana of Romania, I Live Again (New York: Rinehart and Company, 1951); “Marie Party Row Has Its Climax Here,” Seattle Post-Intelligencer, November 11, 1926; “Royalty Hits 70-Mile Pace On Highway,” Ibid., November 7, 1926; “Queen Looks Down On City’s Night Life,” Ibid., November 7, 1926; Hazel MacDonald, “Blaine Hears Queen Make Brief Speech,” Ibid., November 7, 1926; Constance Lily Morris, On Tour With Queen Marie (New York: Robert M. McBride & Company, 1927); “Queen Marie’s Life Active, Eventful,” The New York Times, July 19, 1938; “Guide For Funeral Written By Marie,” The New York Times, July 20, 1938; “Queen’s Heart To Lie In Urn,” The New York Times, October 29, 1938; “Ileana Of Romania Is Dead At 82; Princess Founded Convent In U.S.” The New York Times, January 22, 1991.
+Marie, Queen of Romania, America Seen By A Queen: Queen Marie’s Diary of her 1926 Voyage to the United States of America (Bucharest: The Romanian Cultural Foundation Publishing House, 1999); Gene Smith, “Queen Marie: In the Delirium of the 1920s, She Became, For A Little While, The Most Popular Woman In The Country,” The American Heritage, Vol. 45, No. 6 (October 1994); Princess Ileana of Romania, I Live Again (New York: Rinehart and Company, 1951); “Marie Party Row Has Its Climax Here,” Seattle Post-Intelligencer, November 11, 1926; “Royalty Hits 70-Mile Pace On Highway,” Ibid., November 7, 1926; “Queen Looks Down On City’s Night Life,” Ibid., November 7, 1926; Hazel MacDonald, “Blaine Hears Queen Make Brief Speech,” Ibid., November 7, 1926; Constance Lily Morris, On Tour With Queen Marie (New York: Robert M. McBride & Company, 1927); “Queen Marie’s Life Active, Eventful,” The New York Times, July 19, 1938; “Guide For Funeral Written By Marie,” The New York Times, July 20, 1938; “Queen’s Heart To Lie In Urn,” The New York Times, October 29, 1938; “Ileana of Romania Is Dead at 82; Princess Founded Convent In U.S.” The New York Times, January 22, 1991; Kit Gillet,

 Travel through time (chronological order):